kim3er/motioneyewiki/Running-Behind-Nginx.md

         }
     }

-Your motionEye UI will be available at `http://motioneye.example.com/cams`.
+Your motionEye UI will be available at `http://motioneye.example.com/cams/`.
 It's important to note the trailing slashes at `location /cams/` and at `http://192.168.1.7:8765/`.
 They make sure paths are correctly passed around when forwarding the HTTP requests to motionEye.

-### motionEye Base Path

-Your `motioneye.conf` file should also reflect the `/cams` base path at which it is accessed (static files, such as JavaScript, images and CSS files need to be requested at that path as well).
-Uncomment and set the `base_path` option in your `motioneye.conf`:

-    ...
-    base_path /cams
-    ...

 ### MJPEG And Nginx